Dr Laura Loyola-Hernandez

 - Areas of expertise: Feminist political geography, decolonial thought, and critical race studies.

 - Location: 10.107 Irene Manton Building

-My field of speciality is decolonial geographies, feminist political geography and critical race studies.
-My area of expertise is the Global South, specially Latin America.
+My interests are decolonial thought, feminist political geography and critical race studies with a focus on Latin America.
 My research and teaching is based on a feminist decolonial perspective.

 My current project is sponsored by a British Academy Postdoctoral fellowship.
 This project examines the role emotions have in non-traditional political acts for women to be elected in indigenous communities in Yucatán, Mexico.
 That is, this project seeks to explore the role emotions have in indigenous customary politics.
 Emotions in politics is an emerging field in political geography.
 By concentrating in indigenous communitities, important questions can be answered, such as: how do politicians deal and perform emotions differently?
 What role do emotions play in the constitution of the gendered, racial and ethnic body?
 What kind of emotional performances are considered as appropriate in indigenous communities regarding politics?
 These types of questions give an insight into how politics is performed and lived in the everyday lives of constituents.
 It also sheds light into the complex and nuance dynamics that are involved in indigenous politics.